RakipGit/Phishing_Investigation_with_Splunk_Lab/README.md

 ![Alert1Report](images/1alert/Alert1Report.png)

 5)Next,it was time to move on to the phishing alerts.
 The first one involved an email that was flagged because it contained a external link.
-  In this case we can see the sender that looks legitimate as a HR member of THM platform (onboarding@hrconnex.thm) sending the recipient (j.garcia@thetrydaily.thm) an email so he can complete he THM email.
+  In this case we can see the sender that looks legitimate as a HR member of THM platform (onboarding(@)hrconnex.thm) sending the recipient (j.garcia(@)thetrydaily.thm) an email so he can complete he THM email.
 ![Alert2](images/2alert/Alert2.png)

 6)To investigate, I ran a query in Splunk("j.garcia(@)thetrydaily.thm")to determine how many emails were sent and discovered that two identical emails with the same link were sent within a 15-minute gap.